dy/wavefont/readme.md

 Wavefont is generated in 2 steps.

-1. First, UFOs are generated into `source/wavefont100` folder by `npm run build-ufo` command.
-It uses [plopfile](./plopfile.js).
+1. First, UFOs are generated from `_source` template into `source/wavefont100` folder by `npm run build-ufo` command.
+It uses [plopfile](./plopfile.js) to evaluate the template.
 The step can be skipped since the `source` folder is stored in the repository.

 2. TODO: gftools do the rest of the job, compiling UFOs to ...